dataquest-dev/dspace-python-api/README.md

 10. Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.

 ***
-11. Create `icon/` folder if it doesn't exist in project and copy there all using icons.
+11. Create `icon/` folder if it doesn't exist in project and copy all the icons that are used into it.

 ***
 12. Import data from the json files (python-api/data/*) into dspace database (CLARIN-DSpace7.*)